Jpease1020/unit-testing-react/PITCHME.md

 +++

-- Then you can access the function via Class.prototype and overwrite it with a mock.
+- Then you can access the function via Class.prototype.myFunction and overwrite it with a jest.fn() mock.
 You need to save off the original function, then overwrite it, test it then change it back before using it again in the test suite depending on it's scope.
 Example - ComplianceBuddy-frontend Header.test:54

 ---